Igor-Stovba/SWE_HW1/utility/Architecture-template.md

 * If a user has edge list representation we require for him to make it using our Edge struct which is:

 * We conduct all experiments in env.cpp which is a different target in our build.

+* Below is our file structure.
+All implementations are in include/spath.hpp and tests and benchmarks are in tests/ folder.